Monarchy: History

 The similar form of societal hierarchy known as chiefdom or tribal kingship is prehistoric.
 Chiefdoms provided the concept of state formation, which started with civilizations such as Mesopotamia, Ancient Egypt and the Indus Valley civilization.
 In some parts of the world, chiefdoms became monarchies.
-Some of the oldest recorded and evidenced monarchies were Narmer, Pharaoh of Ancient Egypt c.
+Some of the oldest recorded and evidenced monarchies were those of Narmer, Pharaoh of Ancient Egypt c.
 3100 BCE, and Enmebaragesi, a Sumerian King of Kish c.
 2600 BCE.

-From earliest records, monarchs could be directly hereditary, while others were elected from among eligible members.
-With the Egyptian, Chinese, Indian, Mesopotamian, Sudanic, reconstructed Proto-Indo-European religion, and others, the monarch held sacral functions directly connected to sacrifice and was sometimes identified with having divine ancestry, possibly establishing a notion of the divine right of kings.
+From the earliest records, monarchs could be directly hereditary, while others were elected from among eligible members.
+With the Egyptian, Chinese, Indian, Mesopotamian, Sudanic, reconstructed Proto-Indo-European religion, but not others, the monarch held sacral functions directly connected to sacrifice and was sometimes identified with having divine ancestry, possibly establishing a notion of the divine right of kings.

 Polybius identified monarchy as one of three "benign" basic forms of government (monarchy, aristocracy, and democracy), opposed to the three "malignant" basic forms of government (tyranny, oligarchy, and ochlocracy).
 The monarch in classical antiquity is often identified as "king" or "ruler" (translating archon, basileus, rex, tyrannos, etc.) or as "queen" (basilinna, basilissa, basileia or basilis; regina).
 Polybius originally understood monarchy as a component of republics, but since antiquity monarchy has contrasted with forms of republic, where executive power is wielded by free citizens and their assemblies.
 The 4th-century BCE Hindu text Arthasastra laid out the ethics of monarchism.
 In antiquity, some monarchies were abolished in favour of such assemblies in Rome (Roman Republic, 509 BCE), and Athens (Athenian democracy, 500 BCE).